What Is A W-2 Form And Who Needs One?

 A Brief History Of The W-2 Form

+Let's dive into the chronicles of what is a W2 form.
 Before the 1940s, people would pay their taxes in one lump sum in April.
 There wasn’t a program in place to withhold taxes so the U.S. Treasury would be flush with cash every April and make that money last until the following year.
-When the U.S. get involved in World War II, the government needed to have income throughout the year to support the war effort.
+When the U.S. got involved in World War II, the government needed to have income throughout the year to support the war effort.

 Taxpayers were also responsible for paying a large sum of money to the government every year, which most people didn’t really like.
 In fact, only a small percentage of people actually paid their taxes.
 In 1943, Congress passed the Current Tax Payment Act.
 That is what established the payroll tax system we know of today.
 It allows the government to remain fully funded during the year, and employees to pay their tax responsibilities during the year.